 Generally speaking, when the distance between the ball and the hole is less than 40 yards, your goal should be to keep the ball as close to the ground as possible.
 This reduces the risk and the possibility of unfavorable outcomes.
-In these conditions, the Texas Wedge can be a valuable skill to have at your disposal.
+The Texas Wedge can be a valuable skill to have at your disposal in these conditions.

 The conditions should also be optimal for a successful Texas Wedge.
 For example, any obstructions like a bunker eliminate it as an option.
 The same goes when you’re facing a fringe whose grass is growing against your shot path.
 Chipping would be a better choice in that scenario.

 For a perfect Texas Wedge, the grass should be as closely mown as possible so that the ball can roll smoothly without any hindrance.

 The method to hit a Texas Wedge isn’t that complicated as many of you might think.
 Essentially, it is an unusually long putt you have to make with a lot more uncertainty, of course.